jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 configured to invoke a loader to load the missing entry from an external data source.

-With VMware GemFire, you can configure the cache (or, to use VMware GemFire terminology, the Region) with a [`CacheLoader`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/CacheLoader.html).
+With [vmware-gemfire-name], you can configure the cache (or, to use [vmware-gemfire-name] terminology, the Region) with a [`CacheLoader`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/CacheLoader.html).
 A `CacheLoader` is implemented to retrieve missing values from an external data source when a cache miss occurs.
 The external data source could be an RDBMS or any other type of data store (for example, another NoSQL data store, such as Apache Cassandra, MongoDB, or Neo4j).

-See VMware GemFire's User Guide on
+See [vmware-gemfire-name]'s User Guide on
 [data loaders](https://geode.apache.org/docs/guide/115/developing/outside_data_sources/how_data_loaders_work.html) for more details.

-Likewise, you can also configure an VMware GemFire Region with a [`CacheWriter`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/CacheWriter.html).
+Likewise, you can also configure an [vmware-gemfire-name] Region with a [`CacheWriter`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/CacheWriter.html).
 A `CacheWriter` is responsible for writing an entry that has been put into the Region to the backend data store, such as an RDBMS.
 This is referred to as a write-through operation, because it is synchronous.
 If the backend data store fails to be updated, the entry is not stored in the Region.
-This helps to ensure consistency between the backend data store and the VMware GemFire Region.
+This helps to ensure consistency between the backend data store and the [vmware-gemfire-name] Region.

 You can also implement Inline caching using asynchronous write-behind operations by registering an [<code>AsyncEventListener</code>](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/asyncqueue/AsyncEventListener.html) on an [<code>AsyncEventQueue</code>](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/asyncqueue/AsyncEventQueue.html) attached to a server-side Region.
-See VMware GemFire's User Guide for more [details](https://geode.apache.org/docs/guide/115/developing/events/implementing_write_behind_event_handler.html).
+See [vmware-gemfire-name]'s User Guide for more [details](https://geode.apache.org/docs/guide/115/developing/events/implementing_write_behind_event_handler.html).
 We cover asynchronous write-behind Inline caching in the next